ohnomydjango/candidate-test-68536a6c/README.md

    we know about - a "visitor" - but who is in all other respects an `AnonymousUser`.

+4. Ginger's usage counter is incremented by one.
+If they've hit their usage of the token, they would be encounter a 403 Forbidden.
+But they haven't, so we continue.

-4. We stash the visitor info in the standard session object - so that even though Ginger is not authenticated, we know who she is, and more importantly we know why she's here (REFERENCE_REQUEST).
+5. We stash the visitor info in the standard session object - so that even though Ginger is not authenticated, we know who she is, and more importantly we know why she's here (REFERENCE_REQUEST).

-5. Ginger submits the reference - which may be a multi-step process, involving GETs and POSTs, all of which are guarded by a decorator that restricts access to visitors with the appropriate Scope (just like `django-request-token`).
+6. Ginger submits the reference - which may be a multi-step process, involving GETs and POSTs, all of which are guarded by a decorator that restricts access to visitors with the appropriate Scope (just like `django-request-token`).

-6. At the final step we can (optionally) choose to clear the session info immediately, effectively removing all further access.
+7. At the final step we can (optionally) choose to clear the session info immediately, effectively removing all further access.

 ### Implementation